Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 The old owner was astonished at how good Chihiro was at welcoming customers.
 She was such a polite young girl!
-The end of the first week came fast and she called her new helper at the end of Friday's shift, right before Chihiro had to get back home to make the usual late supper.
+The end of the first week came quickly and she called her new helper at the end of Friday's shift, right before Chihiro had to get back home to make the usual late supper.

 "Chihiro-chan!
 As we agreed, I will raise your wages.
 Since you're still so young, I won't give you too much or money will get to your head!
-I did this mistake once… I've got to balance my own finances too, but you're holding your promises so I will hold mine.
+I made this mistake once… I've got to balance my own finances too, but you're holding your promises so I will hold mine.
 I'll give you four hundred yen an hour."

 "Thank you Granny!"

 The old lady started laughing again.
 She did that quite a lot now with her new helper.